tencentyun/qcloud-documents/product/视频服务/直播/云端API/直播码模式/查询类接口/查询统计信息_intl.md

 - **URL**
 URL for calling API: `http://statcgi.video.qcloud.com/common_access`
 - **Purpose**
-To query the statistics (such as number of viewers, bandwidth, bitrate, and frame rate) of an LVB stream.
+To query the statistics (such as number of viewers, bandwidth, bit rate, and frame rate) of an LVB stream.
 To query the statistics of multiple LVB streams that are being broadcast (paged query is recommended to avoid excessive returned data packet in each time)
 - **Note**
 The statistics are instantaneous statistics at the query time point rather than historically accumulated data.